 There are now companies that create great, wipe-clean backgrounds for food photography.

 Another option is that you can collect old doors or paint pieces of wood by yourself.

 Stay on the look out for interesting items you can use as props for your food photography styling.

 5. Use Great Props

-Props can also add interest and meaning to a photograph of food.
+Food photography props can also add interest and meaning to your photos of moutwatering food.
 For example, it is often important to see inside a dish.
 A well-placed knife or fork can reveal the inside of a dish such as a fish pie.

 It can be important to show the texture of some foods such as cake.
 A few crumbs scattered artfully on a plate can suggest a crumbly texture.
 We call scattered crumbs and artfully placed mess ‘crummage’ in the trade!